John Goode (Virginia politician): 1902 Virginia Constitutional Convention

-Although he had lived in Norfolk and Washington D.C., Goode continued to own property in Bedford County, Virginia, where his family lived.
+Although he had lived in Norfolk and Washington, D.C., Goode continued to own property in Bedford County, Virginia, where his family lived.
 Bedford County voters elected Goode to represent them at the Virginia Constitutional Convention of 1901 and 1902.
 Fellow delegates unanimously elected Goode as the convention's president.
 In his acceptance speech.
-Goode denounced both the Reconstruction Amendments and the Virginia Constitutional Convention of 1868, saying, "Congress not only committed a stupendous blunder, but a crime against civilization and Christianity when, against the advice of their wisest leaders, they required the people of Virginia and the South, under the rule of bayonet, to submit to universal negro suffrage."
+Goode denounced both the Reconstruction Amendments and the Virginia Constitutional Convention of 1868, saying, "Congress not only committed a stupendous blunder, but a crime against civilization and Christianity when, against the advice of their wisest leaders, they required the people of Virginia and the South, under the rule of the bayonet, to submit to universal negro suffrage."

 The convention ultimately stripped the 1868 state constitution's clauses which denounced Virginia's rebellion against the United States and outlawed slavery.
 The convention also forbade the education of white and black children in the same school.
 Disenfranchisement became the subject of much debate; delegate Carter Glass explained how it would inevitably cut 4/5ths of the African American voters.
 Large sections of the final document restricted voting to war veterans and their sons, property owners who paid at least $1,000 in taxes during the previous year, and any man who could give a satisfactory explanation of any portion of the state constitution.
 It also allowed the legislature to establish further voting restrictions.

 Despite pre-convention promises that voters would have a choice of ratifying the final document, the delegates voted to proclaim it as in effect as of July 10, 1902 and never submitted it to voters.
-Lawyer and Readjuster John S. Wise pursued two federal cases which contested that the lack of submission, as well as delegates' intent to disenfranchise African-American voters.
+Lawyer and Readjuster John S. Wise pursued two federal cases contested that the lack of submission, as well as delegates' intent to disenfranchise African-American voters.
 However, federal judges relied on an 1895 case arising out of the South Carolina convention to find a lack of jurisdiction.
 When that decision was appealed, the U.S. Supreme Court declined to get involved.
-Supreme Court Justice David J. Brewer elaborated, citing that in the William Jones case, the U.S. House of Representatives seated his opponent despite complaints, noting "the thing sought to be prohibited has been done and cannot be undone by order of court."
+Supreme Court Justice David J. Brewer elaborated, citing that in the William Jones case, the U.S. House of Representatives seated his opponent despite complaints, noting "the thing sought to be prohibited has been done and cannot be undone by order of the court."
 As of the 1904 election, fifty percent fewer white and ninety percent fewer black men voted in Virginia.

-Yorktown Centennial & Jamestown Ter-Centennial
+Yorktown Centennial and Jamestown Ter-Centennial

 Goode served as president of the Yorktown Centennial Commission.
 As a member of Congress, he authored a bill for a monument at Yorktown that celebrated the surrender of Cornwallis during the Revolutionary War.
 In 1876, he spoke at the unveiling of the monument at Yorktown; his oration there will "probably remain as his masterpiece of forensic eloquence."

-He introduced a bill to hold a celebration on May 13, 1907, as well as for funding and national recognition of the Ter-Centennial of the founding of Jamestown.
+He introduced a bill to celebrate on May 13, 1907, as well as for funding and national recognition of the Ter-Centennial of the founding of Jamestown.
 His oration to Congress on this matter is transcribed in his book, Recollections of a Lifetime.